amrit-thapa-2044/ICIMOD_PAK_SNOW_TRAINING_2022/README.md

 Make sure that you have installed following R packages before you execute the script.

-# R code starts from here (copy following code and run in R to install all packages required)
+# R code starts from here (copy following code and run in R/RStudio to install all packages required)

 list.of.packages <- c("lubridate","ggplot2","rgdal","raster", "stringr","rstudioapi","MODIStsp")